flownative/action-docker-build/README.md

 # Docker Image Build Github Action

 This Github action builds a Docker image based on a given Git tag reference.
+The Git tag must start with a "v" prefix, for example "v1.23.4-5"

 It's also possible to provide a script which can dynamically set environment variables which are then used as build arguments.
 That way you can retrieve a version number of a specific dependency via a web service or URL and pass